Ina Garten’s Sour Cream Coffeecake

 6. With the mixer on low, add the flour mixture to the butter mixture, stirring until just combined.

 7. Make the streusel…combine the brown sugar, flour, cinnamon, salt and butter in a medium bowl.
 Cut in the butter.
 Mix until mixture resembles fine crumbs.
-Stir in walnuts.
-Set aside.
+Stir in walnuts, and set aside.

 8. Spoon 1 cup of cake batter into bottom of prepared bundt pan.
 Sprinkle with half of the streusel mix.
 Pour in half of remaining cake batter, top with remaining streusel, and then last half of cake batter.